kalyaninagaraj/air-quality-skill/README.md

 Mycroft will also report the time of the reading.
 All pollutant levels are measured in micrograms per cubic meter.

+The Air Quality skill requires an API key from the World Air Quality Index project team.
+Visit skill settings in your Mycroft account for instructions.
+Terms of acceptable data and API usage apply.

 ## Examples
 * "What is the air quality?"
 * "How polluted is the air in Singapore?"